gefeiZ/sc_var/README.md

 Data request:

-Single cell data &
+1.Single cell data

-Peak co-accessibility Data or Peak to gene linkage Data (which could obtained from single cell data using cicero or signac) &
+2.Peak co-accessibility Data or Peak to gene linkage Data (which could obtained from single cell data using cicero or signac)

-GWAS data
+3.GWAS data